-Mobilize started with digital movements, helping organizations like MoveOn.org, Elizabeth Warren’s campaign and the UN’s Sustainable Development Solutions Network to rally thousands of people around a shared cause.
+Mobilize started with digital movements, helping organizations like MoveOn.org, Elizabeth Warren’s campaign and the UN’s Sustainable Development Solutions Network, rallying thousands of people through private professional networks around a shared cause.

 As we grew, other types of organizations came to us with the same need to bring people together to achieve shared goals.
 Essentially asking the question: ‘how do we become a movement?’

 Innovative companies, associations and nonprofits are realizing the best way to build a sustainable “moat” and become the industry-wide leader is through private professional networks.
 This is an exclusive place, outside of the chaos and watchful eye of social media, where real work can get done.